The first thing on everyone’s lips when first discussing their home loan eligibility is what’s their borrowing power.

 But as stated above, they have their own credit policy.
 There’s no universal borrowing power calculation that the whole industry must adhere to.

 Therefore, whilst verifying your income – your lender can pick and choose what type of income they accept.
 Your income may not actually be 100% acceptable (due to employment type, the type of income, the length of your employment, or any other factor they deem necessary to apply).

 Some income types are only accepted to 50% or 80% of the actual amount earned, or not at all.
-This obviously affects your borrowing power significantly, so it pays to shop around if you’re not getting the result you’re after.
+This lowers your borrowing power significantly, so it pays to shop around if you’re not getting the result you’re after.

 The Proof of Income Matrix provides you with a good overview of all lenders home loan eligibility policies for various income types.